zavetsec/ZavetSec-Harden/README.md

 ---

+## `>_ output — HTML report`

+Every run produces a dark-themed, filterable HTML report:

+- Compliance score gauge (0–100%)
+- Per-category breakdown table
+- Full check list — ID · severity · MITRE technique · result · apply status · remediation command
+- Filter by: FAIL only · CRITICAL · HIGH · category
+- Backup path and rollback command pre-filled at the bottom

+> 📸 *Screenshot coming in v1.1 — run Audit mode locally to see the report.*

+Reports save to `.\Reports\` via the BAT launcher, or script directory when running PowerShell directly (override with `-OutputPath`).

+---

 ## `>_ safe to run — read this first`

 > ⚠️ **Test in a non-production environment before deploying at scale.**